 Charles Lyell is an iconic geologist.
 From popularizing the idea of uniformitarianism to influencing scientists like Charles Darwin, Lyell’s list of accomplishments is quite long.
 But one aspect of his career is often overlooked–his involvment with hominin fossils!
 Little known fact: Lyell was responsible for bringing knowledge of the original Neanderthal fossil to London?
-For his birthday, SOMETHING

 The Neanderthal in Germany: 1856

 Lyell entered the Neanderthal story four years after its discovery, in 1860.
 The fossil was named after the location it was found, a cave in the Neander valley, Germany.
 The discovery, which consisted of a partial cranium and some ribs and limb bones, was first recognized by local schoolteacher Johann Karl Fuhlrott and examined by Hermann Schaaffhausen at the University of Bonn.
 The pair presented the fossils at German scientific society meetings in 1857 and 1858, but German naturalists were not convinced that the fossils were significant.
 More importantly, naturalists were not convinced that the fossils were even old.
 Cue the geologist.

 Lyell Visits the Neander Valley: 1860

 Lyell responded to an invitation by Fuhlrott and traveled to Germany in 1860.
 His goal was to examine the cave and determine the sediments in which the fossils were found (and therefore the age of the fossils).
 The fossils’ antiquity was important to nineteenth century naturalists because it could help determine whether the bones were indeed old and fossilized, rather than some recent human who died in a cave.
 Because they had no way to directly date the fossils, an examination of the cave sediments could help resolve the issue.